 | Platinum | High density | Structural strength |

-These material choices support both aesthetic goals and long-term durability.
+These materials and techniques support both beauty and durability.

 Laws and Policies Influencing Fine Jewellery